*** 20th Anniversary: 2003 to 2023 ***

 In summary Canada is cold.
 Weather (short term) is useful to know, while climate (long term) is good to know, not as immediately useful.

 Barry's Response - Thanks for the input, Issa.
 I realize climate forecast information is not for everyone.
-But some find it interesting, just for fun or for good reasons like the ones you give above.
+Some find it interesting, just for fun or for good reasons like the ones you gave..

 Search this site for more information now.